 The 2024 Ocean Awareness Contest – Tell Your Climate Story – encourages you to become a climate witness and to creatively share your personal experiences, insights, or perceptions about our changing climate reality.
 Use this opportunity to learn about the climate crisis and how it impacts your family and community, and to examine your individual responses to our evolving world.
 The Contest deadline is June 10, 2024.

 U.S.-based Black, Indigenous, and/or Latine youth are especially encouraged to participate and are eligible for special awards!

 For more than a decade, Bow Seat has inspired young ocean caretakers through creative expression.
 Check out our interactive timeline to learn more about our program history and exciting milestones!View Timeline

-Our student gallery showcases visual art, poetry, essays, music, and short films from past Ocean Awareness Contest winners.
+Our student gallery showcases visual art, poetry and spoken word, prose, music, dance, short films, and multimedia projects from past Ocean Awareness Contest winners.
 Read, watch, admire, and share!View Gallery

 Age 12, Maine